orstavik/JoiComponents/book/chapter4/Pattern2_HelicopterParentChild.md

 A mapping function would enable you to adapt only some child elements in a list.
 In JS you can avoid creating two codependent classes like this.

 In HTML, you have no `for`-loops.
-And no mapping functions neither.
+And no map function neither.
 Yes, HTML is limited.
 HTML requires a different mindset than JS.
 If you don't like this mindset, I understand where you are coming from.
 You come from JS.
 Where you can think bigger thoughts.
 However, once you learn the HelicopterParentChild pattern, it is not all bad.
 You might even like it enough to use it in JS!
 Just remember that with this pattern you contain the complex interaction of the HelicopterParent to its HelicopterChild.
-That means that if something goes wrong, you where the fault lies: the HelicopterParent, HelicopterChild or both.
+That means that if something goes wrong, you know where the fault lies: the HelicopterParent, HelicopterChild or both.
 You also know that their interaction stays in the family: any errors here should not directly affect any other element in your app.
 And that is good.
 That makes it worth it.